sensorario/orma/README.md

  - you can create tables
  - add columns
  - insert data
- - CR of CRUD operations
+ - CRU of CRUD operations
  - designed for sqlite or postgresql

 ## install